fgnass/react-api-query/README.md

 # Note

-This library has been written with [oazapfts](https://npmjs.com/package/oazapfts) in mind – a utility to create TypeScript clients from OpenAPI specs, but works with any kind of typed client interfaces.
+This library has been written with [oazapfts](https://npmjs.com/package/oazapfts) in mind – a utility to create TypeScript clients from OpenAPI specs, but works with any kind of typed client interfaces, for example [https://npmjs.com/package/typed-rpc](typed-rpc).

+> **Note**
-Since V2, the module is published as ESM-only.
+> Since V2, the module is published as ESM-only.

 # License